 Scripture - γραφή (graphe, pronounced grah-PHEH)

 Word breakdown: from “grapho” (to write)

 The word translated as “scripture” simply means “a writing” or “something written”.
-It is not an inherently religious word, and does not denote divinely inspired writing, unless that is what the author intends it to denote within his own religious context.
-Once more, in English it is impossible to imagine this word without religious connotation, as it was originally.
+It is not an inherently religious word, and it does not denote divinely inspired writing unless that is what the author intends it to denote within his own religious context.
+Once more, in English, it is impossible to imagine this word without religious connotation, as it was originally.